ricardoquesada/bluepad32/docs/pair_ds3.md

 sudo emerge dev-libs/hidapi
 ```

-On MacOS run:
+On macOS run:

 ```sh
 brew install hidapi
 ```

-on Mac you will also have to modify the Makefile to look like so
+on macOS you will also have to modify the Makefile to look like so

 ```
 INCLUDES := -I/opt/homebrew/Cellar/hidapi/0.13.1/include